UPB-Graphics/gfx-framework/docs/user/intro.md

 -   This project does not focus primarily on learning a certain graphics API.
 It aims to give you a sense of how a basic graphics application works, and to allow you to learn concepts rather than implementation details. ***Going forward, you will be able to apply these concepts with any other graphics API or game engine.***
 -   There's a fair chance your computer might not support it.
 Vulkan has only been around since mid-2010s, which in terms of standards is very, very new.
--   Vulkan is one step lower-level than OpenGL.
-For any practical purposes, one should write an abstraction layer on top of it.
+-   OpenGL is easy to learn.
+Vulkan is one step lower-level than OpenGL; for any practical purposes, one should write an abstraction layer on top of it.
 Using Vulkan directly for rendering is generally extremely tedious and not the best tool for education.
 In the future, should this project switch to Vulkan, we will take care to write a simple abstraction layer over some of its components.
 -   OpenGL is not going away.
 Even if a manufacturer decides to deprecate direct support ([such as the road Apple is taking][ref-apple-twitter]), there are currently several industry efforts to implement the OpenGL API on top of Vulkan (e.g. [Zink][ref-zink-article]).
-OpenGL has been used for decades and is the primary API for non-gaming graphics applications (e.g. CAD software); the significant time and financial cost of porting these to Vulkan will simply not allow a transition in the near future.
+OpenGL has been used for decades and is the primary API for non-gaming graphics applications (e.g. CAD software); the significant time and financial cost of porting these to Vulkan will simply not allow a quick transition.

 [ref-zink-article]:         https://www.gamingonlinux.com/2020/11/valve-funds-open-source-developer-to-work-on-zink-the-opengl-on-vulkan-driver